oopanuga/oopanuga.github.io/_posts/2014-12-10-Uncle-Bob-TDD-Alive.md

 What are the figures we reach if we do TDD?
 100%?

 And it goes worse...
 How does it feel when you know that those tests that were written after the code, are now failing because of your changes?
 You go and read those failing tests and it doesn´t make any sense, you don´t understand what´s going on.
-Because of those tests were merely written to pass a code review, they are sticked to the implementation, they aren´t readable at all, they are difficult to maintain.
+Because those tests were merely written to pass a code review, they are sticked to the implementation, they aren´t readable at all, they are difficult to maintain.
 So remember this:

 > A bad Unit Test is worse than No Test.